How to Lower Home Insurance Rates When Climate Change Increases Costs

 Sign up

-The good news is solutions are available that can slow climate change's speed, like zero-emission options.
-The bad news is it's slow to adoption in some countries, and in others, it's not an on the table consideration.
+The good news is solutions are available that can slow climate change's speed, such as zero-emission options.
+The bad news is that some countries are slow to adopt such solutions, while in other nations, such considerations aren't on the table.

 How the U.S. fails to address climate change threats

-Since taking office, president Donald Trump has worked to undo many of the efforts his predecessors set up to combat climate change while calling it "a hoax."
-He withdrew the U.S. from the Paris Agreement, which is an international treaty, where countries pledge to work together to limit climate warming to less than 2 degrees Celsius.
+Since taking office, President Donald Trump has worked to undo many efforts that his predecessors set up to combat climate change while calling it "a hoax."
+He withdrew the U.S. from the Paris Agreement, an international treaty in which countries pledge to work together to limit climate warming to less than 2 degrees Celsius.

 Homeland Security Secretary Kristi Noem said she supports the dismantling or severe reduction of the Federal Emergency Management Agency (FEMA).
-While the dismantling hasn't happen yet, the new administration changed the way it works.
+While a dismantling hasn't happened yet, the new administration changed the way it works.

-Recently FEMA announced the discontinuation of Building Resilient Infrastructure and Communities program, which was responsible for helping communities prepare for climate change events like flooding and wildfires.
+Recently, FEMA announced the discontinuation of the Building Resilient Infrastructure and Communities program, which was responsible for helping communities prepare for climate change events such as flooding and wildfires.
 The program ended due to efforts to remove "fraud, waste and abuse."

-So if you feel like you're on your own with all of this, you would be accurate.
-However, there are still some things you can do to lower costs and protect your home.
+If you feel as if you're on your own with all of this, you would be accurate.
+However, there are some things you can do to lower costs and protect your home.

 An older man sits in front of paperwork on his table and stares out the window, looking concerned.